-Definition of conceptual modelling/ understanding A conceptual model/understanding is a

-A conceptual model/understanding is a simplified representation, or working description, of how the real hydrogeological system is believed to behave.
-It describes how hydrogeologists believe a groundwater system behaves.

-- It is a set of working hypotheses and assumptions - It concentrates on features of the system that are relevant in relation to the predictions or assessments required - It is based on evidence - It is an approximation of reality - It should be written down so that it can be tested using existing and/or new data. - The level of refinement needed in a model is proportionate to (i) the difficulty in making the assessments or predictions required, and (ii) the potential consequences of errors in those assessments.
+Definition of conceptual modelling/ Best conceptual model understanding A conceptual model/understanding is a simplified representation, or working description, of how the real hydrogeological system is believed to behave.
+Develo It describes how hydrogeologists believe a groundwater system behaves.
+Better conceptual model It is a set of working hypotheses and assumptions It concentrates on features of the system that are relevant in relation to the predictions or First conceptual model assessments required It is based on evidence Initial ideas It is an approximation of reality It should be written down so that it can be tested using existing and/or new data.
+The level of refinement needed in a model is proportionate to (i) the difficulty in making the assessments or predictions required, and (ii) the potential consequences of errors in those assessments.
+Simple qualitative Best quantitative More detailed semi quantitative conceptual model conceptual model conceptual model Test Test Test Can the model answer Can the model answer Use model taking the questions asked the questions asked account of its reliability Νo with the required with the required confidence? confidence?
+Yes Yes Use model Use model

-Figure 4.2 Definition of conceptual modelling/understanding
+Figure 4.2.
+Definition of conceptual modelling/understanding